 Understanding E-Commerce Scams

 E-commerce scams involve deceitful schemes on the internet aimed at swindling money from online shoppers.
 They can take various forms, such as fake websites, fraudulent seller accounts, or misleading product advertisements.
+As the e-commerce sector continues to grow, the sophistication of these scams also increases, making it harder for consumers to distinguish between legitimate and fraudulent online activities.

 Signs of E-Commerce Scams

-- Too Good to Be True Prices: If a deal seems too good to be true, it probably is.
+If a deal seems too good to be true, it probably is.
 Extremely low prices can be a sign of counterfeit products or a non-delivery scam.
+Poor website design, awkward formatting, and grammatical errors are also red flags, as legitimate businesses invest in their websites.

 Safeguarding Your Information

 A strong password is your first line of defense.
 Make sure each of your online accounts has a unique password, combining letters, numbers, and symbols.
-Consider using a password manager to keep track of your passwords, especially if you find it challenging to remember different combinations for each site.
+Consider using a password manager, and whenever possible, activate two-factor authentication (2FA) for an additional layer of security.

 Only shop from sites that provide secure, encrypted payment gateways.
-Look for URLs that begin with "https://" and check for a padlock icon in the address bar, indicating that the site uses secure encryption technologies to protect your data.
+Look for URLs that begin with "https://" and check for a padlock icon in the address bar.
+Avoid making payments over unsecured, public Wi-Fi networks, and consider using payment methods that offer buyer protection.

 Recognizing Common Scam Tactics